Organisations tackling homelessness, sexual violence and domestic abuse are among those set to receive a financial boost from London Councils.

 The culmination of a year-long review and commissioning process has resulted in recommendations for a new, four-year programme of support for Londoners.

-The 2017-21 grants programme will see £6,173,133 split between 14 different projects dedicated to tackling some of the most serious issues affecting the capital.
+The 2017-21 grants programme will see £6,173,133 split annually between 13 different projects dedicated to tackling some of the most serious issues affecting the capital.

 Applicants to the programme must be non-profit organisations that are able to work across more than one borough and able to demonstrate they provide services in at least one of the key priorities identified by London Councils: